cereda/fedora-postinstall/README.md

     gstreamer1-plugins-bad-free-fluidsynth
     ```

 3. MPV as a multimedia player, and FFmpeg and Lame for conversion.
+I also set MPV as my default multimedia player in the system configuration.

     ```bash
     $ sudo dnf install mpv ffmpeg lame
     ```

 4. Some useful command line archiving tools.
+Of course, `zip` and `tar` are already available out of the box, but it is quite convenient to have support for other archive formats, specially `rar` files.

     ```bash
     $ sudo dnf install p7zip p7zip-plugins unrar